kldvp/photo-gallery/README.md

 ## Description

-Photo Uploader Service
+Backend service for Photo Uploader Service

-- Users register
+- Users can register
-- User login
+- User can login and get JWT access token
-- Upload images
+- User can Upload images to S3
-- Access images
+- User can access images
+- All routers are protected

 ## Installation